pygame/pygame/docs/reST/tut/newbieguide.rst

 above, then the problem lies in the way you're addressing your data in python.
 Certain idioms are just going to be slow in python no matter what you do.
-Luckily, python is a very clear language -- if a piece of code looks awkward or unweildy, chances are its speed can be improved, too.
+Luckily, python is a very clear language -- if a piece of code looks awkward or unwieldy, chances are its speed can be improved, too.
 Read over `Python Performance Tips`_ for some great advice on how you can improve the speed of your code.
 That said, premature optimisation is the root of all evil; if it's just not fast enough, don't torture the code trying to make it faster.
 Some